Legionnaires’ Disease Guide for Duty Holders

-Do you have responsibility for the control of a particular building or facility, either as a manager, an employer, property owner or a landlord?
-If you do then the UK’s Health & Safety Executive will often refer to you as the duty holder, and you may well have a legal duty to identify and manage any risks that are associated with Legionella bacteria and Legionnaires’ disease at that facility.
+Do you have overall responsibility for the control of a particular building or facility, either as a manager, an employer, property owner or a landlord?
+If you do then the UK’s Health & Safety Executive will often refer to you as the Duty Holder, and you may well have a legal duty to identify and manage any risks that are associated with Legionella bacteria and Legionnaires’ disease at that workplace or business.

 Legionella bacteria and Legionnaires’ disease